Motsi Mabuse

-Motshegetsi "Motsi" Mabuse (born 11 April 1981) is a South African-German dancer.
-She has appeared on Let's Dance, the German version of Strictly Come Dancing, originally appearing as a professional dancer but later became a judge on the show.
-On 22 July 2019, it was announced that Mabuse would replace Darcey Bussell as a judge on the 17th series of Strictly Come Dancing.
+Motshegetsi "Motsi" Mabuse (born 11 April 1981) is a South African dancer who lives in Germany.
+She is known for appearing on the German dance competition Let's Dance, originally as a professional dancer, and later as a judge on the show, a position she has held since 2011.
+Since 2019, she has served as a judge on the original version, Strictly Come Dancing.

-Biography
+Early life

-Mabuse was born in Mankwe in 1981 in what was then the Republic of Bophutatswana, whose independence was internationally unrecognised by any country other than South Africa.
-Bophuthatswana later became part of South Africa in 1994.
+Mabuse was born in 1981 in Mankwe, in what was then the Republic of Bophutatswana (now in North West Province), whose independence was internationally unrecognised by any country other than South Africa and the other three bantustans of Ciskei, Transkei, and Venda.
+Bophuthatswana became part of South Africa in 1994.

 Her family moved to Pretoria when she was five.
-Whilst in Pretoria, her sister Oti Mabuse was born, and they both took an interest in dancing.
+While in Pretoria, her sister Oti Mabuse was born, and they both took an interest in dancing.
 Motsi was educated at Hillview High School, Pretoria.

+Career

-Dancing career
+Competitive career

-Mabuse was expected to become a lawyer and join the family law firm, but she became intrigued by dancing whilst studying at the University of Pretoria.
-Her education moved to dancing, and in 1998, she was the runner up in the national championships.
-The following year, she found her dance and romantic partner, Timo Kulczak at the British Open Championships in Blackpool.
+Mabuse was expected to become a lawyer and join the family law firm, but she became intrigued by dancing while studying at the University of Pretoria.
+Her education moved to dancing, and in 1998, she was the runner-up in the national championships.
+The following year, she found her dance and romantic partner, Timo Kulczak, at the British Open Championships in Blackpool.
 They married in 2003, and they competed in international dance competitions from their home in Germany.
-In 2013 she won the German Latin dance contest with the Ukrainian dancer Evgenij Voznyuk.
+In 2013, she won the German Latin dance contest with the Ukrainian dancer Evgenij Voznyuk.

-Media career

 Let's Dance

 Mabuse became known in Germany in 2007 through the second season of the RTL dance show Let's Dance, in which she danced with singer and former Eurovision Song Contest participant Guildo Horn.
 The couple were eliminated in the fifth show, and finished in 6th place.
 In 2010, she danced in the third season on the show with Rolf Scheider, a former juror of Germany's Next Topmodel, and reached fifth place.
 In the first episode, they had already been eliminated, but returned after the voluntary retirement of Arthur Abraham.
 Since 2011, Mabuse has sat on the judging panel with Joachim Llambi and Jorge Gonzalez.